MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - ROC.m: robust outlier cutoff.
 - GN2002.m: filtering after Goring and Nikora (2002, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2002)128:1(117))), as modified by Wahl (2003, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2003)129:6(484))).
 - chord.m: evaluation of chord times.
-- tightsubplot: customize subplots (from Matlab FileExchange).
-- legendflex: customize legends (from Matlab FileExchange).
-- setpos: part of the legendflex package.
-- getpos: part of the legendflex package.
 - *.dat: phase-detection probe data, measured at the eighth step edge of a large-sized stepped spillway, see Kramer et al. (2019).